k8ssandra/k8ssandra/docs/content/en/quickstarts/_index.md

 ---
-title: "K8ssandra Quick Start"
+title: "K8ssandra Quick Starts"
-linkTitle: "Quick Start"
+linkTitle: "Quick Starts"
 no_list: true
 weight: 2
-description: "Install a Apache Cassandra® database in Kubernetes using K8ssandra, kick the tires and take it for a spin!"
+description: "Get started **now** by following these steps.
+Install Apache Cassandra® database in Kubernetes using K8ssandra, kick the tires and take it for a spin!"
 ---

 **Completion time**: **10 minutes**.